webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/True-Guardian.md

 - Ability/Tier/Mid
 - Ability/Pool/Might
 - Ability/Pool/Intellect
-- Ability/Categories/SUPPORT
+- Ability/Categories/Support
 ---

 ## True Guardian
+>2+  Might, Intellect

 When you stand guard as your action, allies within immediate range of you gain an asset to their defense tasks.
 This lasts until the end of your next turn.
 Enabler.